erlementovich/reindexer-bundle/README.md

 ```
 ### Configuration

-Guzzle clients can be configured in `config/packages/pik_reindexer.yaml`.
+Reindexer clients can be configured in `config/packages/pik_reindexer.yaml`.

 ```yaml
 pik_reindexer: